 Still, the report implies that because Frack Free Colorado and other community-based groups in the state have worked in coalition with New York-based nonprofits on events and have expressed solidarity, this means those New York-based nonprofits are directly funding their groups’ efforts.

 Even if the wealthy individuals and foundations were funding his groups’ work, Russell said, it wouldn’t be illegal, and many wouldn’t agree that these organizations would be doing anything wrong.
 This operating model is far from conspiratorial — rather, it’s quite ordinary.

-The committee minority’s report points to Mendell, of Frack Free Colorado, as a key lynchpin in the conspiratorial network that connects these “faux” nonprofits together, simply because he used to work for some of the East Coast groups.
+The Committee minority’s report points to Mendell, of Frack Free Colorado, as a key linchpin in the conspiratorial network that connects these “faux” nonprofits together, simply because he used to work for some of the East Coast groups.
 However, Mendell attended college in Colorado and has lived there on and off since he was 19, considering himself much more of a local Coloradan than a New Yorker.
-The idea that his New York work experience situates him at the center of a vast secret network reeks of (badly constructed) conspiracy theory.
+The idea that his New York work experience situates him at the center of a vast secret network reeks of paranoia.

 In fact, when it comes to truly “faux” grassroots groups pushing an ideological agenda in the state, which are not backed by a true citizen movement, Mendell pointed to industry-supported “astroturf” groups that came into the state shortly after the Frack Free Colorado campaign took off.